leegee/Mootools-Knob/README.md

 pressed, the value of the control is set to its maximum or minimum, dependent on the cursor key.

-The effect of mouse dragging the control must be scaled using the option `scale`: that is, the number of pixels moved will be multiplied by the value of the `scale` option (or `data-scale` attribute) and added to the current value of the knob.
-If your knob runs from -1000 to 1000, you may not need to set the `scale`, but if you knob runs from 1 to 10, then a typical mouse movement of 100 pixels will have be useless without at least setting `scale` to at least 0.01.
-What an `autoscale` option be useful?
+The effect of mouse dragging the control is scaled using the option `scale`: that is, the number of pixels moved will be multiplied by the value of the `scale` option (or `data-scale` attribute) and added to the current value of the knob: the great the range of the knob, the smaller the value of `scale`.
+If you do not like the speed of the knob movement in relation to mouse dragging, change `scale`.

 Monitoring
 ----------